ReGIS-org/regis-stack/docs/RegisDemo.rst

 .. |Erlenmeyer bottle| image:: img/bottle.png

-You will see a data layer with the pin logo with a yellow circle around it at the position selected by you.
+You will see a data layer with the pin logo with a yellow circle around it (.. image:: ../simcity-commonsense/projects/simcity-demo/images/pin.png) at the position selected by you.
 You can repeat these actions to select more positions with or without surrounding circles of various sizes.